-The K&S Artisan Heavy Duty Biscuit Cutter Set might be marketed toward other baking styles, but with almost unmatched quality and comfort, it definitely excels in the cookie cutter realm.
-This 11-piece, stainless steel set is graduated from 1-inch up to 3.5-inches and comes with a handy tin for storage.
-The cutters themselves are 1.25-inches deep and topped with a fat, rounded edge that is 1.25 inches in depth and stays comfortable when pressing down on any variety of dough density.
+The K&S Artisan 11-Piece Heavy Duty Biscuit Cutter Set might be marketed toward other baking styles, but with almost unmatched quality and comfort, it definitely excels in the world of cookie cutters.
+This stainless steel 11-piece set is measured from 1-inch up to 3.5-inches and includes a tin for easy storage.
+The cutters have a thick, rounded edge that is 1.25 inches in depth and stays comfortable when pressing down on any variety of dough density.

-For those aspiring professionals who aren't sure if they really need an 11-piece round set, you'll get top-of-the-line performance from the KSPOWWIN 5-Piece Stainless Steel Cutters provide near top-quality performance at a fraction of the price of directly comparable sets.
-These five cutters graduate from 1.7 to 3.3-inches, and are just as deep (1.25-inches) and sharp as our top-scoring K&S set above.
-Similarly, the stainless steel cutters have a comfortably wide, rounded top edge.
+If you are a hopeful professional who might not be sure yet if you need an 11-piece round set, you'll get top-of-the-line performance from the KSPOWWIN 5-Piece Stainless Steel Round Cutters at a lower price than similar sets.
+These five cutters measure from 1.7 to 3.3-inches, and are the same exact depth (1.25-inches) and just as sharp as our top-scoring K&S Artisan Biscuit Cutter Set above.
+Furthermore, the stainless steel cutters have the same rounded top edge with a comfortable width.

-If you are looking to bake cookies for holidays, birthdays, special events, or just for the fun of it, the Wilton 101-Piece Cookie Cutters Set should have you covered.
-This tub of plastic forms is particularly kid-friendly, with tons of playful shapes that are all topped with an extra-wide lip for easy pressing.
+No matter if you are just baking cookies for fun or for a special event such as a birthday or holiday, the Wilton 101-Piece Cookie Cutters Set should cover all your bases.
+The plastic forms in this tub are great for kids and include a wide variety of whimsical shapes with an extra wide lip in order to press easily.
 Not only do they produce oversized cookies, but the cutters do a surprisingly good job of lifting cookie dough — again, a bonus for baking with kids.
 The wide, ½-inch deep cutters are both dishwasher safe and incredibly easy to hand clean.
 Although the heavy-duty plastic is durable, we admit that you will never get as clean of a cut from plastic as you will from metal.

 When it comes to holidays, this set is certainly Christian-leaning, even though it includes plenty of other shapes, including the full alphabet.
 Again, as a literal tub, it is also not particularly easy to store — we actually had a very difficult time getting the cutters back in after use.
-But at a price of less than 15-cents per piece, the Wilton 101 Set is hard to beat when it comes to price-point.
+But at a price of less than 15 cents per piece, the Wilton 101-Piece Set is hard to beat when it comes to price point.

 Spritz cookies are much like sugar cookies, sweet and buttery with enough integrity to hold intricate shapes while baking.
 They don't require additional rolling or chilling, which helps them come out more tender than something like a shortbread.
 The name spritz comes from the German Spritzgebäck — spritzen means "to squirt" — named because the dough is specifically meant to be used in a cookie press and squirted through a fancy metal plate.

 Another break from the traditional, the R&M International 4-Piece Cookie Stampers are a sort of hybrid between a classic cookie stamp and a cookie cutter.
-In one smooth, three-part motion, you are able to cut, imprint, and drop these small cookies onto a baking sheet.
+In one smooth, three-part motion, you can cut, imprint, and drop these small cookies onto a baking sheet.
 Unlike others we tested, the plunger is metal and presses further out than others for a cleaner cut.
-It takes a few practice cookies to figure out even pressure, but these plastic presses cut surprisingly well and are able to inlay an intricate snowflake pattern that just begs to be delicately decorated.
+It takes a few practice cookies to figure out even pressure.
+Still, these plastic presses cut surprisingly well and are able to inlay an intricate snowflake pattern that just begs to be delicately decorated.

 Why You Should Trust Us